Kinsale Capital Group, Inc. research snapshot

 Moat and its limits

-The moat is built from proprietary underwriting and claims data, a digital workflow platform, specialized employees, broker relationships, in-house claims management, and a structurally low expense base.
-In 2025, the company processed about 988,000 submissions and bound about 75,000 policies.
+The moat is built from proprietary underwriting and claims data, a custom-built technology platform with no legacy systems, specialized employees, broker relationships, in-house claims management, and a structurally low expense base.
+Management says 17 years of company data sits in one database and that all associates have access to leading AI models.
 The limits are competition, talent retention, broker access, and the need to price risk correctly through the cycle.

 Munger risk inversion

-The thesis can fail through a multi-year softening in E&S rates, adverse reserve development, severe catastrophe losses, poor growth selection, investment losses, regulatory changes, cyber incidents, broker concentration, or a cost structure that stops scaling.
-The low combined ratio also includes favorable prior-year reserve development, so it should not be treated as a permanent margin.
+The thesis can fail through a multi-year softening in E&S rates, a continued contraction in Commercial Property, adverse reserve development, severe catastrophe losses, poor growth selection, investment losses, regulatory changes, cyber incidents, broker concentration, or a cost structure that stops scaling.
+The 75.5% second-quarter combined ratio included 4.5 points of favorable prior-year development and only 1.3 points of catastrophe losses, so it should not be treated as a permanent margin.

 Management and incentives

-Michael P. Kehoe became Chairman, President, and CEO in March 2026.
-The proxy showed 1.283 million shares, or 5.6%, held by all executive officers and directors as a group as of March 27, 2026.
-Capital allocation included $90.6 million of 2025 share repurchases and $15.8 million of dividends paid.
-The key management test is whether underwriting discipline survives growth and leadership transition.
+Michael P. Kehoe serves as Chairman, President, and CEO.
+The 2026 proxy showed about 1.283 million shares, or 5.6%, held by all executive officers and directors as a group, and StockAnalysis showed insider ownership near 5.46%.
+Capital allocation shifted toward buybacks, with about $163.1 million repurchased in the first half of 2026 and the authorization expanded by $250 million to about $337 million with Q2 results.
+The key test is whether underwriting discipline survives growth pressure and the leadership transition.

 Industry and civilization trend

 The E&S market benefits from complex risks that standard carriers cannot always cover with filed forms and rates.
 Digitization, data, analytics, and AI can improve submission triage and pricing, but they also lower barriers for competitors.
+The market pricing index fell further in the second quarter, and London competition is pressing on long-tail lines.
 Kinsale sits in a useful niche, yet the industry remains exposed to the insurance pricing cycle, climate-related losses, and changing reinsurance economics.

 Valuation and margin of safety

-At $340.57, the tool calculation produced about 15.00x TTM earnings, 4.02x book value, and 7.79x TTM free cash flow.
-Book value per share was $85.31 at March 31, 2026 and annualized operating ROE was 24.0% in Q1.
+At $356.42, the tool calculation produced about 14.5x trailing earnings, 4.0x book value, and 8.1x trailing free cash flow.
+Book value per share was $89.34 at June 30, 2026, up from $85.31 at March 31, and annualized operating ROE was 24.4% in the first half of 2026.
 The valuation is more reasonable after the drawdown, but the margin of safety still depends on continued high returns on equity and controlled loss costs.

 Source-backed data